jonathanhines/midtown/contact.markdown

 - Easy to use, one-click video platforms

 Motor Vehicle Accident Rehabilitation Services
-- (for clients who have been in an accident)
+- Available to clients who have been in an accident
-- in-clinic, in-home, online or phone support
+- In-clinic, In-home, Online or Phone support
-- MVA documentation (Assessments, Progress Report, HCAI)
+- MVA reporting (Assessments, Progress Reports, HCAI/FSRA/FSCO)
-- Collaboration with your lawyer and other providers
+- Collaboration with your lawyer and insurer

-(Click on the [relevant service](/services) for rate information)
+- Coordination with members of your recovery team

+For rate information, please refer to the relevant service area: [Counselling](/services/individuals), [Business](/services/businesses) or [MVA](/rehab).

 </div>
 <div class="col">